IntelLabs/Hardware-Aware-Automated-Machine-Learning/Shears/README.md

 Each Shears model contains the pretrained weights of the sparsified language model and the weights of the fine-tuned adapters.
 Denote the path to the downloaded model as `SHEARS_PATH`.

-Below is an example to generate the instruction-following responses for some math reasoning samples:
+Below is an example of generating the instruction-following responses for some math reasoning samples:
 ```bash
 CUDA_VISIBLE_DEVICES=$DEVICES python example.py --model_path $SHEARS_PATH
 ```